-- a.
-In conducting the review, the school district, the parent, and relevant members of the IEP team (as determined by the parent and the school district): - Will review all relevant information in the student's file, including any information supplied by the parents of the student, any teacher observations of the student, and the student's current IEP - Will determine whether the conduct in question was caused by, or had a direct and substantial relationship to, the student's disability or whether the conduct in question was the direct result of the school district's failure to implement the IEP - b.
+- b.
 If the school district, the parent, and relevant members of the IEP team determine that the conduct in question was caused by, or had a direct and substantial relationship to, the student's disability or that the conduct in question was the direct result of the school district's failure to implement the IEP, the conduct will be determined to be a manifestation of the student's disability and the school district will take immediate steps to remedy those deficiencies. - c.
-If the school district, the parent, and relevant members of the IEP team determine that the conduct was a manifestation of the student's disability, the IEP team will either: - Conduct a functional behavioral assessment (FBA), unless the school district had conducted an FBA before the behavior that resulted in the change of placement occurred, and implement a behavioral intervention plan (BIP) for the student; or - If a BIP has already been developed, review and modify it, as necessary, to address the behavior; and - Except as provided in 6. below, return the student to the placement from which the student was removed, unless the parent and the school district agree to a change in placement as part of the modification of the BIP. - d.
+If the school district, the parent, and relevant members of the IEP team determine that the conduct was a manifestation of the student's disability, the IEP team will either: - Conduct a FBA, unless the school district had conducted an FBA before the behavior that resulted in the change of placement occurred, and implement a BIP for the student; or - If a BIP has already been developed, review and modify it, as necessary, to address the behavior; and - Except as provided in 6. below, return the student to the placement from which the student was removed, unless the parent and the school district agree to a change in placement as part of the modification of the BIP. - d.
 For disciplinary changes of placement, if the behavior that gave rise to the violation of a Code of Student Conduct is determined not to be a manifestation of the student's disability, the relevant disciplinary procedures applicable to nondisabled students may be applied to the student in the same manner and for the same duration in which they would be applied to nondisabled students, except that services necessary to provide FAPE will be provided to the student with a disability, as described in 5. below. - e.
 If a parent disagrees with the manifestation determination decision made by the IEP team pursuant to this rule, the parent may appeal the decision by requesting an expedited due process hearing as described in 7. below.